 Before 2021, casino gambling was limited to a handful of tribal casinos.
 During the 2020 election, Nebraska residents voted in favor of a gambling expansion in the state, including the ability to play games inside casinos located at approved racetracks.
 The new law also allows in-person sports betting, but fell short of expanding online gambling.
 Read on to learn more about the chances of Nebraska legalizing online casinos and the current gambling landscape.

-Play online slots or casino games in Nebraska
+Play online casino games or slots in Nebraska